U.S. crude oil stocks fall 8.1 million barrels, more than twice the forecast: API

-NEW YORK U.S. crude stocks plunged more than forecast in the latest week, while gasoline inventories decreased unexpectedly and distillate stocks built, industry group the American Petroleum Institute said Tuesday.
+NEW YORK (Reuters) - U.S. crude stocks plunged more than forecast in the latest week, while gasoline inventories decreased unexpectedly and distillate stocks built, industry group the American Petroleum Institute said Tuesday.

 Crude inventories fell by 8.1 million barrels in the week to July 7 to 495.6 million, compared with analysts' expectations for a decrease of 2.9 million barrels.
 Crude stocks at the Cushing, Oklahoma, delivery hub fell by 2 million barrels, API said.